LearnByBuildingCo/Learn-By-Building/README.md

 ## Projects

-Every project can be found in the [projects](/projects) directory.
+Every project can be found in under the [Learn By Building](https://github.com/LearnByBuildingCo) organization.
 Projects range in size and complexity.

 | Project | Description |
 | --- | --- |